Free Drawing Course by artist Lillian Gray

 Combine all the lessons you have learned so far and break down your eye into the basic shapes, which is just a circle and two triangles.
 Then you are going to apply your shading lesson where you are going to add the form – darker and lighter pencils.
 Then start adding textures – Is it a younger-looking or older skin?
 Is there blending?
 Remember you can put your highlights back with your eraser.

-Practice a few eyes, drawing as many as you can from magazines or photos that you find, even National Geographic – they have excellent “un-photo shopped” images.
+You need to practice a drawing eyes, practice as many as you can from magazines or photos that you find, even National Geographic – they have excellent “un-photo shopped” images.